Need a caffeine fix?

-A California dream come to life, this hip spot on Duxton Road specialises in barista-made coffee using beans from San Francisco’s Four Barrel Coffee.
-Bonus: Not only does the cafe use sustainable bamboo straws, it also houses a lifestyle concept store which sells global merchandise, with a specialty in men’s clothing.
+A California dream come to life, this hip spot on Duxton Road specialises in barista-made coffee using beans from San Francisco’s Four Barrel Coffee and Sightglass’s flagship Owl’s Howl Espresso, delivering a refined espresso experience.
+Bonus: Not only does the cafe use sustainable bamboo straws, it also houses a lifestyle concept store that sells global merchandise, with a specialty in men’s clothing.
 Expect to find brands like Katin and Alex Mill.

 The cafe’s full name is Chye Seng Huat Hardware Coffee Bar, and the emphasis is deserved.
 Nip around the shophouse facade, and what greets you upon entering the (literally) post-industrial space is a massive central bar.
 The hand-brews are presented with utmost seriousness: a generous serving in a glass flask, a pre-warmed ceramic cup from which to drink and an accompanying note with details ranging from supplier background and tasting notes to bean varietal, elevation and crop year.

 Chye Seng Huat Hardware, 150 Tyrwhitt Rd, 207563